This guide was updated on November 30, 2019.

 Tours in Chicago

-Food Tours – one way to eat your way through the Windy City is by joining a food tour.
+West Loop Food Tour – one way to eat your way through the Windy City is by joining a food tour.
 Although there are many that take place downtown targeted at tourists, venture to one of the neighborhoods for a more authentic flavor.
-Check out tours in places like Pilsen, Chinatown, and Little Italy for local eats and restaurants that are off the beaten path.
+Check out tours in places like Pilsen, Chinatown, the West Loop and Little Italy for local eats and restaurants that are off the beaten path.
 These are an ideal way to discover a new part of the city while filling your belly with tasty eats.
+Book tour →

 Walking, Biking, Bus Tours – there are so many ways to roam around while discovering hidden gems.
 Chicago is a very pedestrian-friendly city, so walking tours are very common and sometimes the best way to sightsee at your own pace.
 If cruising on two wheels is more your style, bike tours are the way to go.
 Like many other cities, the big red double-decker buses are always an option.
 Pick your preference and get out there to learn some neat history and enjoy one of the country’s first modern cities.
 Book tour →